Admissions FAQs

 Are campus tours offered?

-In person tours are pending and will be scheduled by appointment only for prospective students.
+In-person tours will be scheduled by appointment only for prospective students.
 The Admissions Staff is frequently off-campus for recruiting events and will likely not be available to provide a tour if you just stop by.
-You can find a link to schedule tours under the admissions tab as soon as they are available.
-Please contact COMadmissions@cnsu.edu for more information. .
+Please click here to schedule an in-person campus tour, or view the virtual tour here.

 Is a bachelor's degree required?